 Little steps go a long way when it comes to reducing the impact stress has on your health and well-being.
 Here’s how you can get started:

-- Take short breaks.
 If your work environment or your home life is the cause of your stress, take breaks.
-“Go for a walk at lunch, get out of the house, even if it’s just for 15 minutes,” Bernat says.
+“Go for a walk at lunch, get out of the house, even if it’s just for 15 minutes,” Dr. Bernat says.
 Removing yourself from the stressful situation, even for a short time, will make you feel better.

-- Exercise regularly.
 “Physical activity releases endorphins, which are the body’s hormones that give us a natural high.
-They counteract the hormones associated with stress,” Bernat explains.
+They counteract the hormones associated with stress,” Dr. Bernat explains.

-- Eat healthy.
-Bingeing on junk food will make you feel junky, says Bernat.
+Bingeing on junk food will make you feel junky, says Dr. Bernat.
 Eat lots of fruits and vegetables, which contain vitamins and minerals that are good for you and can balance against stress’s influence on your immune system.

-- Don’t be afraid to seek medical care.
-There will be times you can’t beat stress on your own, says Bernat.
+There will be times you can’t beat stress on your own, says Dr. Bernat.
 If stress is interfering with your sleep and the things you enjoy doing, if you feel down, tearful, or constantly exhausted, see your doctor.
 He or she can help you get the care you may need.